NVIDIA Overlay Says GPU VRAM Clocked At 9501 MHz

 Why Is My GPU At Max Clock Speed?

 Your GPU may be at max clock speed due to high demand from games or applications, which require more processing power.
 It can also occur during overclocking, where settings are adjusted for better performance.
-Additionally, insufficient cooling can cause the GPU to run at maximum speed to maintain stability.

 How NVIDIA Drivers Affect VRAM Reporting?